quantrocket-llc/ibpythonic/README.md

 # ibopt
-IbPy-like interface for the Interactive Brokers Python API
+ibopt is an IbPy-like interface for the Interactive Brokers Python API.

+The targeted audience for ibopt are (a) old IbPy users who want to upgrade to the latest Interactive Brokers API release, or (b) non-IbPy Pythonistas who find the Java-centric paradigm of the IB API heavy on boilerplate and short on Pythonic elegance.

 ## Background

 Prior to 2017, [IbPy](https://github.com/blampe/IbPy) was the de facto way to connect to the Interactive Brokers API using Python.
-Beginning with release 9.73, Interactive Brokers now officially supports a Python API client, rendering IbPy obsolete.
+Beginning with API release 9.73, Interactive Brokers now officially supports a Python API client, rendering IbPy largely obsolete.
 IbPy development stopped with API release 970, meaning users who still use IbPy don't have access to a considerable number of features which Interactive Brokers has added in subsequent API releases.

 Although the Java-to-Python translation which IbPy provided is now superfluous, IbPy also provided its own so-called "optional" interface which many IbPy users found more convenient than the default paradigm of subclassing `EClient` and `EWrapper`.